 - Enhances the brands you carry and promotes both your reputation and integrity.

-- Taking a written exam covering a variety of theoretical subjects
+- A written exam covering a variety of theoretical subjects.

-- Performing a complete service on an automatic chronograph watch
+- An automatic chronograph component consisting of a complete service on an automatic chronograph watch.

 During the course of the examination, the candidate is required to operate a variety of industry-standard equipment to demonstrate the quality of the work they have completed.
 Candidates are assessed for their quality of work and their meticulous detail.